LUXER ONE BLOG

 Control is not just about knowing where a package is.
 It is about creating a system that works consistently for both staff and residents.

-In a centralized model, carriers deliver directly to secure, on-site solutions like package lockers or smart package rooms.
+In a centralized model, carriers deliver directly to secure, on-site solutions like package lockers or automated package rooms.
 Packages are logged instantly.
 Residents are notified immediately.
 Pickup happens on their schedule, not someone else’s.

 There is no second delivery window.
 No extra coordination.
 No added uncertainty.